 Once the debt is paid, Plaintiff must direct the clerk to cancel any Fi.
-Fa.s and order to stop the garnishment once the debt has been paid and to mark the judgment satisfied.
+Fas and order to stop the garnishment once the debt has been paid and to mark the judgment satisfied.
 Failing to do so could subject the plaintiff to money damages.
 See O.C.G.A. § 9-13-80.

 Defendants filing bankruptcy must notify the court.
 Once notified, the court will issue an order "staying" the case until the bankruptcy is either dismissed or discharged.
-The court will hold any funds paid into the court registry until the bankruptcy court directs the release of the funds.
+The court will hold any funds paid into the court registry until the Bankruptcy Court directs the release of the funds.

-When multiple garnishments are filed against one defendant, the clerk will pay the old garnishment first.
+When there are multiple garnishments filed against one defendant, the clerk will pay the old garnishment first.
 If the plaintiff can establish that they have the oldest judgment, they can challenge the order of payment.